.png)

 “Don’t judge until you try it.
 Mine stayed.
 And there are some really nice island girls.
 I see the way Nalu looks at you.
 Or is she just not the right island girl?”

-I was getting annoyed with his accuracy.
-Since when did his mixology analysis get so . . . annoyingly insightful?
+I was getting annoyed by his accuracy.
+Since when did his mixology analysis get so . . . so annoyingly insightful?
 I countered, “No comment.
 Are you going to tell me where you’re taking me?”

 “Locke, I was twelve.
 Doesn’t count if you’re not even through puberty.”